![]() |

 |

-We use professional in-house staff to perform all the medals mounting services with quality products and materials obtained from reputable sources worldwide. | ||
+Secondly, our professional medals processing techicians perform all medals mounting services to an exacting standard with quality products and materials obtained from reputable sources worldwide.

-CAUTION: There are people now undertaking medals mounting because of the New Zealand Defence Service Medal requiring remount who have no previous experience, nor the proper equipment and materials required for a quality finish.
-Our work is quality assured . | ||
+CAUTION: There are people now undertaking medals mounting because of the New Zealand Defence Service Medal requiring remount who have no previous experience, nor the professional equipment and materials required for quality finish.
+Our work is quality assured

 Typical WWI Mounted Medals. |